People who occupy this profession take time to learn about our lives and our environments.

 Obviously, quality air is essential to sustain human life.
 Unfortunately, poor air quality contributes to ailments, diseases, and morbidity.
 For instance, second-hand smoke and air pollution is linked to 1 in ten children contracting asthma; and 1 in twelve adults share in the same health outcome.

 Poor environmental quality concerns are related to other factors and determinants, as well.

 Many manufactured goods contain toxic materials and are linked to causing birth defects, respiratory diseases, developmental disorders, lead poisoning, and infectious diseases.

 Many manufactured goods that contain toxic material are in products such as cleaning products, home décor, clothing, pesticides and food products, to name a few.

 Maintain Healthy Habits

-In order for us to maintain healthy habits and improve our lifestyle we need support, education and motivation.
-Healthy People’s objective to save habitats and human and wildlife is commendable.
+In order for us to maintain healthy habits for good health and improve our lifestyle, we need support, education, and motivation.

 By increasing water and air quality within our communities and using safe materials in manufactured goods and consumables we can reduce the risks of getting preventable diseases.